Rationale

 Current grades

-They are awarded following the completion of an assessment in accordance with Table 1.
+They are awarded following the completion of an assessment in accordance with Table 3 and 4.
 The results are recorded in the school’s official platforms, and in all official documentation, according to Bulgarian legislation, thus ensuring of effective monitoring.

 Current grades can be formed using a variety of assessment techniques including: